A classification result for eternal mean convex flows of finite total curvature type

-\begin{pf} For the sake of exposition first let's give an argument in the case $M_t$ has pointwise uniformly bounded curvature, by which we mean $|A|^2(p,t) < C$ for some fixed constant $C$ independent of $p$ and $t$-- this is indeed satisfied by the eternal flow out of a catenoid mentioned in the introduction, but apriori this isn't immediate.
-Note that by the pointwise curvature bound and Shi's estimates that $|\nabla^k A|$ for any $k \geq 1$ is bounded uniformly along $M_t$ for all times $t < 0$.
-This gives by the entropy bound and Arzela--Ascoli subsequential convergence of the flows $M_{t + s_i}$ for a sequence $s_i \to -\infty$ in $C^k$ norm (apriori, possibly multisheeted) for any $k \geq 0$ on bounded sets.
-The limit flow will be smooth (but potentially only immersed) and evolve by the classical mean curvature flow.
-Naturally we'll denote this limit flow, which for all we know at this point depends on $s_i$, by $M_{-\infty,t}$. $ $

-Now we claim because the sets $H_t$ are monotone (increasing) in terms of set inclusion as $t \to -\infty$ in any ball $B(0,R)$ $H_t$ must fully converge to a (possibly empty, depending on $R$) set $H_{-\infty}$ in Hausdorff distance.
-To see this note that the space of compact subsets of a compact set (here, we consider the closure of $H_t$ in $B(0,R)$) is compact so that for any sequence $t_i \to -\infty$ $H_{t_i} \cap B(0,R)$ subconverges to some, possibly empty, set.
+First note that the space of compact subsets of a compact set (here, we consider the closure of $H_t$ in $B(0,R)$) is compact so that for any sequence $t_i \to -\infty$ $H_{t_i} \cap B(0,R)$ subconverges to some, possibly empty, set.